google/clusterfuzzlite/docs/running-clusterfuzzlite/google_cloud_build.md

 Then follow the
 [documentation](https://cloud.google.com/build/docs/automating-builds/create-scheduled-triggers)
 on making the workflow run on a schedule.
-We reccommend scheduling coverage reports to run once a day.
+We recommend scheduling coverage reports to run once a day.
-Note that it's better to schedule this to run after pruning has completed, but not required.

 ## Testing it Out